enriquepablo/nlproject/docs/rules.rst

 Variables are given by a string, and are recognized by their form: A variable starts with an upper case alphabetical character, followed by any number of word characters, and ends in one or more digits.
 The regular expression pattern that identifies them is ``r'^[A-Z]\w*\d+$'``.

 Next, we shall see different types of variables: thing variables, predicate variables, noun variables, verb variables.
 However, it is important to note that they all are actually first order logical variables.
-They are only different in Python_; in CLIPS_, they are all the same, i.e. CLIPS_ variables, and the classification available in Python_ translates into the underlying CLIPS_ as a certain binding.
+They are only different in Python_; in CLIPS_, they are all the same, i.e. CLIPS_ variables, and the classification available in Python_ translates into the underlying CLIPS_ as a certain constraint.
 Thus, nl's typification of variables is just synctacic sugar.
 For example, if we have a thing variable such as ``Woman('W1')``, the underlying CLIPS_ construct would be something with the form "for all ?W1, where ?W1 is a woman...".

 **Thing variables.**